Rosamond Gifford Zoo

 North American zoos, they are actually remnants of a critically

 endangered species, as domestic Bactrian camels and wild Bactrian camels are a genetically separate species!
-Visit the zoo on Monday, June 22, to meet our domestic Bactrian camels Patrick and George, and learn about our partnership with the Wild Camel Protection Foundation and what YOU can do help support their wild counterparts.
+Visit the zoo on Monday, June 22, to meet our domestic Bactrian camel Patrick, and learn about our partnership with the Wild Camel Protection Foundation and what YOU can do help support their wild counterparts.

 Penguin Palooza & Yoga with the Penguins